NIT-Administrative-Systems/AS-CloudDocs/github/appendix-lockfile-resolution.md

 You should not attempt to resolve these conflicts by editing the lockfiles.
 Instead, you can perform the merge, check the lockfile from `develop` out, and then let the package manager regenerate it.

 ## Prerequisite
-For all package managers, begin by checkout out the pull request with the conflict.
+For all package managers, begin by checking out the pull request with the conflict.
 Merge the default branch (typically `develop`) and let the conflict happen.

 ```sh
 git fetch